tangrams/tangram-docs/pages/Cameras-Overview.md

 ### isometric camera

-More properly called an orthographic or parallel projection, the **isometric** camera can be thought of as a perspective camera with an infinitely long focal length.
+Also called an orthographic or parallel projection, the **isometric** camera can be thought of as a perspective camera with an infinitely long focal length.
 It produces a flattened perspective that can resemble satellite photos, or the view through a telephoto lens.

 ![](images/isometric.jpg)
 ![](images/isometric-view.jpg)